 Why this matters for businesses and ISTARI

-- The report shows that third-party risks are becoming a concern of businesses
+- The report shows that third-party risks are becoming a concern for businesses.

-- The four steps companies can take to address third-party cyber risk are a good start, but more work is needed to address third-party risks adequately
+- The four steps companies can take to address third-party cyber risks are a good start, but more work is needed to address third-party risks adequately.